UttU28/Saral-Job-Viewer/yDATABASE.md

 - `linkedInKeywords` and `diceKeywords` store search keywords categorized by type:
   - `SearchList`: Keywords that should be used in search queries while scraping job data.
   - `NoCompany`: A blacklist of company names to avoid scraping irrelevant data.
+- `users` stores personal information for job applications:
+  - Only one user is expected in the system
+  - Resume and cover letter files are stored in the data directory
+  - `has_resume` and `has_cover_letter` flags indicate if files have been uploaded
 - All primary keys are uniquely identifying each record.
 - Indexes are used where necessary to improve query performance.

 Ensure proper database management practices, including indexing and backups, for efficient querying and data integrity.